juliennecodes/explore-react-spring/Notes.md

   - another way is making the component keep a boolean state and toggling that state via button

 #Error: The `style` prop expects a mapping from style properties to values, not a string.
 For example, style={{marginRight: spacing + 'em'}} when using JSX.
-- I was going to do a comparison between non animated and animated elements
+- I was going to do a comparison between non animated vs animated elements
 - Their datas will change from one value to the next
 - The difference will be in how they get from one point to the next
 - My hypothesis was that one will be abrupt and the other will be eased into the end point